0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-locally.md

 What this command does:

-* The `--ibft-validators-prefix-path` sets the prefix folder path to the one specified which IBFT in Polygon SDK can use.
+* The `--ibft-validators-prefix-path` sets the prefix folder path to the one specified which IBFT in Polygon Edge can use.
 This directory is used to house the `consensus/` folder, where the validator's private key is kept.
 The validator's public key is needed in order to build the genesis file - the initial list of bootstrap nodes.
   This flag only makes sense when setting up the network on localhost, as in a real-world scenario we cannot expect all